CEskilsson/Laboration-2/README.md

 For example like this:
 ![image](https://github.com/CEskilsson/Laboration-2/assets/112517081/d30b8fce-f058-445b-8d8a-88c52dbf8cc4)
 ![image](https://github.com/CEskilsson/Laboration-2/assets/112517081/55aa714c-40ab-4340-995c-40f1991d6a83)
+You are the free to use it in your own projects and you can of course take only the parts that you need.

 ## What does it do?
 This module has a few different tools to help you analyse your text.